serenorg/serendb/test_runner/random_ops/README.md

-# Random Operations Test for Neon Stability
+# Random Operations Test for SerenDB Stability

 ## Problem Statement

-Neon needs robust testing of Neon's stability to ensure reliability for users.
+SerenDB needs robust testing of SerenDB's stability to ensure reliability for users.
 The random operations test addresses this by continuously exercising the API with unpredictable sequences of operations, helping to identify edge cases and potential issues that might not be caught by deterministic tests.

 ### Key Components

 #### 1. Class Structure

-The test implements three main classes to model the Neon architecture:
+The test implements three main classes to model the SerenDB architecture:

-- **NeonProject**: Represents a Neon project and manages the lifecycle of branches and endpoints
+- **SerenDBProject**: Represents a SerenDB project and manages the lifecycle of branches and endpoints
-- **NeonBranch**: Represents a branch within a project, with methods for creating child branches, endpoints, and performing point-in-time restores
+- **SerenDBBranch**: Represents a branch within a project, with methods for creating child branches, endpoints, and performing point-in-time restores
-- **NeonEndpoint**: Represents an endpoint (connection point) for a branch, with methods for managing benchmarks
+- **SerenDBEndpoint**: Represents an endpoint (connection point) for a branch, with methods for managing benchmarks

 #### 2. Operations Tested